jmsedwrdmnkme/front-end-boilerplate/README.md

 # front-end-boilerplate
-Modern, optimised, minimal front end boilerplate; installed and kept up to date via Node package manager.
+Modern, optimised, minimal front end boilerplate; installed and kept up to date via PNPM.

 Will play nice(st) with the latest versions of modern browsers:-
 * Edge